MicrosoftDocs/globalization/globalization/methodology/international-design.md

   - If a particular technology is not available for all languages, what will happen for those users?

 - Does the control (e.g., RichEdit, .NET, ActiveX, WPF, etc.) support all the [Unicode](http://www.unicode.org/) languages?
-  Please note that “support” does not mean the user interface languages, but the languages the user can type into the application.
-  Is the functionality consistent across platforms (client, server, mobile)?
+  Here we mean the languages the user can type into the application, and not just the user interface languages, Is the functionality consistent across platforms (client, server, mobile)?
   If not, what will you do to expand the support to match the rest of the user’s experience in your program?